 - Business Because: I Triple Jumped Into Consulting After An MBA

 - Financial Times: The FT’s top MBAs for entrepreneurs ranking 2018

 Being a student will give you access to a wide range of discounts including travel, Microsoft and Apple products, cinema tickets, restaurants, cosmetics and clothing.
 Most discounts can be obtained via an NUS (National Union of Students) membership card or by joining the Unidays website.

 Please note that you will first need to formally register as a student before taking advantage of these discounts.

-Local attractions (within a short walk from our campus):
+Local attractions (within a short walk from Bayes Business School):

-- Located in the financial district, The Business School is also less than five minutes from the emerging “Tech City” based around the Old Street roundabout.
+- Located in the financial district, Bayes is also less than five minutes from the emerging “Tech City” based around the Old Street roundabout.

 - Shoreditch – Located next door to the financial district and spiritual home of London’s hipster community, Shoreditch has become famous for its independent shops, food stalls, art galleries, bars, night clubs and live music venues.

 - Museum of London - Documents the history of London from prehistoric to modern times.
-Next to the our Aldersgate campus.
+Next to the Bayes Business School Aldersgate campus.

 - Whitecross Street Market – a two-minute walk from our Bunhill Row campus, this street food market has over 30 stalls offering food from all over the world.